AMENDED 2/1/96, 2/7/97, 2/5/99, 2/4/00, 10/24/00, 11/08/01, 11/12/02, 11/7/03, 11/5/04, 11/5/10, 11/6/12, 12/6/13, 11/30/18

 SECTION 2.
 Nominations and Elections of Officers

-a.
-The vice presidents shall be elected at the annual conference or by ballot mailed or emailed to members.
-If the election is not held at the conference, ballots will be mailed in the spring, and the Governing Board will determine a deadline for their return.
-Elected officers will assume their duties July 1.
+- The Elected Board of Directors shall be elected at the annual conference or by ballot mailed or emailed to members.
+If the election is not held at the conference, ballots will be mailed in the spring, and the Board of Directors will determine a deadline for their return.
+Elected Board of Directors will assume their duties July 1.

-d.
-Before each annual meeting, at the annual meeting, or upon starting the election process, the Nominations and Elections Committee shall issue a call to all members of the association for nomination of officers and members of the Governing Board for the year.
-Nominations must be received by a date set by the Governing Board.
+- Before each annual meeting, at the annual meeting, or upon starting the election process, the Nominations and Elections Committee shall issue a call to all members of the association for nomination of officers and members of the Board of Directors for the year.
+Nominations must be received by a date set by the Board of Directors.
 (All board members must belong to MESCA and dues are waived.
-The President and President Elect must belong to ASCA and MeCA with the dues being paid by the association.)
+The Chair and Assistant Chair must belong to ASCA with the dues being paid by the association.

-f.
-If any officer elected should be unable to assume the office on or about the first day of the term, the next ranking candidate on the election return shall assume that position.
-The Governing Board shall have the authority to fill any vacancy for which there are no other provisions.
+- If any board member elected should be unable to assume the office on or about the first day of the term, the next ranking candidate on the election return shall assume that position.
+The Board of Directors shall have the authority to fill any vacancy for which there are no other provisions.

 SECTION 3.
-Removal from Office.
-An elected officer or member of the Governing Board may be removed from office, for cause, by three-fourths majority vote of the Governing Board or the voting membership.
-Any Board member with three unexplained absences from monthly Governing Board meetings will be subject to Executive Committee review and possible dismissal so that an actively involved replacement may be sought.
+Removal from the Board of Directors.
+An elected officer or member of the Board may be removed from the Board, for cause, by three-fourths majority vote of the Board or the voting membership.
+Any Board member with three unexplained absences from monthly Board of Directors meetings will be subject to Board review and possible dismissal so that an actively involved replacement may be sought.

 SECTION 4.
 Compensation and Expenses of Officers.

-a.
-The elected officers of the association shall receive no compensation for their services.
+- The elected Board of Directors shall receive no compensation for their services.

-b.
-Expenses of the elected officers may be paid from the funds of the association by specific authorization of the Governing Board, within the limits of financial resources and prudent planning.
+- Expenses of the elected officers Board of Directors may be paid from the funds of the association by specific authorization of the Board of Directors, within the limits of financial resources and prudent planning.

 ARTICLE IV: GOVERNING BOARD

-a.
-The Governing Board shall be the agency through which the general administration of the association is affected.
+- The Board of Directors shall be the agency through which the general administration of the association is affected.

-b.
-The Governing Board shall conduct, manage, and control the business of the association between its official meetings.
+- The Board of Directors shall conduct, manage, and control the business of the association between its official meetings.

-a.
-The Governing Board shall meet at the time and place of the annual MESCA conference and at such other times as may be designated by either the President or a majority of voting members of the Governing Board.
+- The Board of Directors shall meet at the time and place of the annual MESCA conference and at such other times as may be designated by either the President or a majority of voting members of the Board of Directors.

-b.
-A majority of the members of the Governing Board shall constitute a quorum.
+- A majority of the members of the Board of Directors shall constitute a quorum.
 In the intervals between annual or special meetings of the association, the Governing Board shall take such action as is necessary for the conduct of the association’s affairs.

-c.
-The expenses of members of the Governing Board in attending meetings of the Governing Board other than those held at the annual MESCA conference, may be paid for from association funds, within the limits of prudent financial planning.
+- The expenses of members of the Board of Directors in attending meetings of the Board other than those held at the annual MESCA conference, may be paid for from association funds, within the limits of prudent financial planning.

 ARTICLE V: ANNUAL MEETINGS